A "winningly acted drama for young audiences!"

 * Themes of Family and Disability in Jason Invisible

-A world premiere commission by the Kennedy Center and VSA
+A world premiere commission by the Kennedy Center and VSAJason Invisible

 Directed by Rosemary Newcott

-Featuring Michael John Casey, Mark Hairston, Mark Halpern, Rana Kay, Susan Lynskey, Michael V. Sazonov, and Christopher Wilson
+Featuring Michael John Casey, Mark Hairston, Mark Halpern, Rana Kay, Susan Lynskey, Michael V. Sazonov

 Being a teenager is hard.
 Being one who needs to care for a sick parent is even harder.
 It makes 15-year-old Jason feel like he's going a little bonkers.
 What makes things tougher are the "sidekicks" in his head--Dream Girl, Smart Guy, and Crazy Glue--who bear a striking resemblance to the kids in his new support group.
 But Jason doesn't want to talk to anyone.
 He'd rather just be invisible, until his anonymous letter in the school paper leads other students with troubled home lives to seek HIS words of wisdom.
 Suddenly, Jason's advice column is helping him face down his own problems--and find new friends in the most unlikely of places.